What is a Post-CCT Fellowship?

 Educational Guidance for the Fellow

 Educational Guides are appointed by the employing Trust or department and support the Post-CCT Fellows through their period of advanced training.
-The Educational Guide must register their fellows with the BAD at the start of their training programmes.
+The Educational Guide must register their fellows on their behalf with the BAD Administrator at the start of their training programmes.

 There is an initial PDP followed by a mid-point and end-of-year assessment.
 The educational tools used to assess competencies are similar to those used in the pre-CCT curriculum e.g. mini-CEX, DOPS, CBD, MCR; however the case mix will be both more intense and complex.
 Logbook recording for procedural based fellowships is required.

 How is the Fellowship Assessed?